MicrosoftLearning/20483-Programming-in-C-Sharp/Instructions/20483D_MOD06_DEMO.md

 1. Ensure that you have cloned the 20483D directory from GitHub.
 It contains the code segments for this course's labs and demos. https://github.com/MicrosoftLearning/20483-Programming-in-C-Sharp/tree/master/Allfiles

+#### Demonstration Steps

+1. Open the **GradesPrototype.sln** solution from the **E:\\Mod06\\Labfiles\\Solution\\Exercise 3** folder.
+2. In the **Views** folder, open **StudentProfile.xaml** and point out that the user interface has been updated to include a **Save Report** button.
+3. In the **Views** folder, open **StudentProfile.xaml.cs**, and locate the **SaveReport_Click** method.
+4. Explain to students that during the lab they will add the code in this method to prompt the user for a filename to save the report as, and to call methods to generate, preview, and save the report.
+5. In **StudentProfile.xaml.cs**, locate the **FormatAsXMLStream** method.
+6. Explain to students that during Exercise 1 they will add the code in this method to generate an XML document in a **MemoryStream** object.
+7. In **StudentProfile.xaml.cs**, locate the **FormatXMLData** method.
+8. Explain to students that during Exercise 2 they will add the code in this method to format the XML data as a string and display it to the user.
+9. Run the application, and log on as **vallee** with a password of **password99**.
+10. View **Kevin Liu’s** report card and then click **Save Report** to generate the XML document.
+11. Specify to save the file in the Documents folder by using the default name.
+12. Review the XML data displayed in the message box, and then confirm that you want to save the file.
+13. Close the application, and then close Visual Studio.
+14. Open the saved report in Internet Explorer and review the content.
+15. Close Internet Explorer.

 ©2017 Microsoft Corporation.
 All rights reserved.